 We live in a time where no one can agree on what to do about environmental issues.
 Some people believe that until the biggest offenders (countries or corporations) work to make changes, there is no point in anyone else making changes, either.

-Your local landfill is directly affected by the waste products of your community.
-If you think what your family does regarding waste doesn’t matter, you are mistaken!
+Your community’s waste products directly affect your local landfill.
+If you think your family’s waste doesn’t matter, you are mistaken!

 What are some other ways your family has worked to reduce waste?
 Let me know in the comments!